-I have had the opportunity to design and built a wargaming room from scratch.
+I had the opportunity to design and built a wargaming room from scratch.
 This page gives an overview of the design intent and the final result.

-Objective: Develop a fully functional game and hobby room with good visual appeal and comfort level.
+Develop a fully functional game and hobby room with good visual appeal and comfort level.

 - Large, well-lit painting station with elevated table top for comfort

 - Work area with drawer space for tools and materials